beyond-decentralized/AIRport/README.md

 - Our solution:

-AIRport provides a net-like relational database of Repositories.
+AIRport a decentralized relational database of Repositories.
 Repositories are virtual databases, each with its own transaction log.
 Each Repository has a globally unique identifier that allows to distinguish it from other repositories in the same relational database (such as WebSql, or SqLite in